Digital-Methods-HASS/au814638_law_petula/README.md

 ### 2. Dementia and Alzheimer's mortality rates

-Looks at trends in dementia and Alzheimer's disease mortality in England and Wales using Office for National Statisitics (ONS) data.
+Looks at trends in dementia and Alzheimer's disease mortality in England and Wales using Office for National Statistics (ONS) and NHS England Digital data.

 - Plots the number of registered deaths between 2001 and 2019
 - Compares 2019 deaths by sex, and by age group and sex
 - Compares age-standardised mortality rates by region, with 95% confidence intervals
+- Plots the number of dementia diagnoses recorded in GP practices in England under primary care, October 2022 - March 2026

 ### Prerequisites